Severe Thunderstorm Warning canceled for Jackson County

-The National Weather Service in Huntsville has issued a Severe Thunderstorm Warning northeastern Jackson County in northeastern Alabama and southeastern Franklin County in Middle Tennessee until 10:15 a.m.
+The National Weather Service in Huntsville has issued a Severe Thunderstorm Warning for central Jackson County until 3:30 p.m.

-At 941 AM CST, a severe thunderstorm was located 8 miles north of Skyline, or 18 miles south of Winchester, moving northeast at 55 mph.
+At 3 PM CST, a severe thunderstorm was located near Skyline, or 11 miles northwest of Scottsboro, moving east at 45 mph.

 HAZARD...60 mph wind gusts and quarter size hail.